Skipping down memory lane:

 - While on vacations does your family tend to snack more then eat out?

 After you have a rough list of where you might want to eat, I suggest looking into those places online menus.
 Focusing on price point and children’s options.
-Lily hates nothing more then being forced to eat warm mac and cheese for dinner every night, but due to her small appetite it’s not cost effective to order her food from the adults menu.
-Unless we’re planning on eating leftovers the next day.
-Which could be a great budget hack!
-I also like to check the online reviews, and if reservations are needed.
+Lily hates nothing more then being forced to select from warm mac and cheese or chicken nuggets for dinner every night.
+Even though her small appetite doesn’t make it cost effective to order her food from the adults menu.
+Unless we’re planning on eating leftovers the next day, which could be a great budget hack!
+I also like to check the online reviews.
+Looking for weather or not reservations are needed, wait times, staff friendliness, is the place clean.
+I also take an extra few minutes on Google maps to check the general location and distance.
+This extra step comes in handy later on when I’m piecing together the days activities.

 Our rough meal draft looked like this: